Creating an MCP Client: Connecting LLMs to the Real World

 Wrapping Up

-MCP clients are the unsung heroes of the tool-calling ecosystem.
+MCP clients are the glue of the tool-calling ecosystem.
 They make it possible for large language models to interact with real systems through structured, discoverable APIs.
-Using the official SDK, you can get started with just a few lines of code - and once you're up and running, the possibilities grow quickly.
+With the official SDK, you can get wired up in a handful of lines.

-Want to go deeper?
-Try adding memory, orchestrating multiple servers, or building a conversational wrapper around your tools.
-If you're curious about the server side of MCP, check out my article on building a full-featured server.
+Want to push further?
+Try bolting on memory, orchestrating multiple servers, or wrapping a conversational layer around your tools.
+For the server side of MCP, check out my article on building a full-featured server.